 We contacted the Bryan/College Station public library to see if they had any info on Towers 7 and 36.
 This was their response:

 We searched the early day newspapers and found a couple of mentions of the interlocking towers--no pictures.
-In the Bryan Eagle of April 28, 1904 on page 5 reads "Having begun operation of the tower switching system, Messrs.
+The Bryan Eagle of April 28, 1904 on page 5 reads "Having begun operation of the tower switching system, Messrs.
 Vick and Batts asked an Eagle reporter to say to the public that all spectators are required to remain outside the operating room.
 A reasonable number of visitors may go upstairs, but must not pass inside the railing where the levers are worked.
 If these rules are violated they will be forced to lock all visitors out altogether."
-In the Bryan Morning Eagle of Feb.
+The Bryan Morning Eagle of Feb.
 22, 1903 on page 3 reads "Charles Smith in charge of the works here went to College Station today to put into operation the interlocking switch plant recently installed there.
 The state railroad commission is to be present at the test to pass officially on its efficacy.
 Navasota Examiner."

-Above: This Bryan Eagle newspaper clipping dated Jan.
+Above Left: Houston Daily Post, Feb.
+22, 1903 Above Right: This Bryan Eagle newspaper clipping dated Jan.
 5, 1958 shows Tower 36 being relocated out of downtown Bryan.
 Unfortunately, the destination for the tower is not specified. (hat tip, Noe Guttierez)

 Location Map, Tower 7 and Tower 36

-Satellite Image, Tower 7 Location
+Satellite Images, Tower 7 and Tower 36 Location